charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 It is the same for the interfaces.

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.

+### THE DECLENSIONS OR ROLES OF OBJECTS - THE CLASS ROLE OR CLASS RESPONSABILITY

+Declensions are about the nature of an object.
+Clprolf uses only basic class roles, which is the class responsability.
+This should reduce the ambiguity of their definitions.
+The definition of the roles is quite intuitive.
+In clprolf, every class has a responsability, either a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker responsability.
+Some object natures are the same than others(synonyms), because we want to emphasize some aspects.

+There are here only five declensions( five main roles) in clprolf, worker_agent ( or simu_comp_as_worker(, comp_as_worker), agent ( simu_real_world_obj, or "simu_real_obj", "simu_agent", "abstraction"), "model" (model_real_world_obj, or , "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
+And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
+Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.
+Then, the other kind of objects could be objects for computational or technical tasks.
+We tell that it is as algorithmic tasks given to a computer seen as a worker agent.
+So this object is seen as a micro-computer, specialized in the given task.
+The micro-computer is quite like a worker agent.
+So we emulate a worker, and it needs a compilation to truly understand the algorithms.
+These roles of objects aims to help for make clearer the object oriented programming, and facilitate maintenance.
+It aims also to facilitate design choices, and responsabilities separation.
+The agent(or equivalent) should be easier to use and write, in general.
+The vision and responsability of the class is clearly indicated, and chosen from the beginning, and it adds information on the design of the developer.

+We keep flexibility with the optional "indef_obj"(indefinite object), like a traditional oo object.

+### OBJECT AND INTERFACE DECLENSIONS AND GENDERS

+In Clprolf, we strive to approximate the richness of natural languages.
+Each object has a declension, representing its function within the system.
+Declension, also known as the object role or class role, is central to the design philosophy of Clprolf.

+Each declension has some synonyms, which are completely equivalent.
+We choose one over another depending on our feeling or perspective about the class.

+agent declension: agent, simu_agent, simu_real_world_obj, simu_real_obj, and abstraction.
+worker_agent declension: worker_agent, simu_comp_as_worker, and comp_as_worker.
+model declension: model, model_real_world_obj, and model_real_obj.
+information declension: information, which has no synonyms. indef_obj declension: no synonym

+Each gender can have gender synonyms too. :

+@Expert_component gender = @Human_expert = @Design_role
+@GUI_Role gender = @Machine_tool
+@Active_agent gender = no synonym
+@Static gender = @Expert_component_static = @Human_expert_static
+@Static gender for worker_agent declension = no synonyms

+Note: genders are available only for the abstraction declension (except @Static, which can also apply to the worker_agent declension).
+Genders are always optional.

+Interrelationships Between Declensions

+    Agents and Workers: Every object with an agent declension can also function as a worker.
+This reflects how computers execute agents—as specialized workers.
+However, the goal is to minimize the number of workers in the system to maintain clarity and efficiency.
+    Models and Information: Similarly, any object with a model declension can be represented as information, as this is how the computer stores models.
+Despite this, it is essential to avoid misusing information where a model would be more appropriate.
+    Unidirectional Substitutions: While agents can take on worker roles and models can be viewed as information, the reverse is not true.
+A true worker cannot become an agent, and information cannot be replaced by a model.
+Such substitutions often indicate a design flaw or a deliberate perspective shift (e.g., when treating a sorting class as a worker).

+Class Identification in Clprolf

+Each class in Clprolf is identified by its name, with the addition of its declension and gender.
+This explicit classification simplifies understanding and enhances system consistency.

+Interface declensions synonyms:

+compat_interf_version declension = version_inh
+compat_interf_capacity_declension = capacity_inh
+compat_interf_declension: no synonym

+An object’s declension can be added to an interface to specify which class declension is allowed to implement it (using contracts).

+The gender of a compat_interf_capacity declension:

+A capacity interface can have a gender called an Advice (advice-type gender):

+@For_agent _like gender(advice)
+@For_worker_like gender(advice)

+By integrating declensions and genders, Clprolf ensures clarity in design, unambiguous role assignment, and a robust structure for both objects and interfaces.

 ### APPLICATIONS AS A SET OF COMPONENTS